Jswig/marooned-windvane/content/blogroll.md

 ---

 Here are blogs I visit and refer others to on a a regular basis - give these awesome writers a look!

-Presence here is not an endorsement of every single viewpoint espoused in the following etc etc.
+Links are not endorsements of every single viewpoint espoused therein etc etc.

 ## software engineering